 11. Accent Braid

 A skinny plait, whether worn hidden or as an accent braid hairstyle near the hairline, is a clever way to upgrade a normal blowout.
 It gives a cute, slightly schoolgirlish feel (especially when paired with fall’s buttoned-up silhouettes).
-It’s also the quickest look you can do en route to work while stuck in your commute, so feel free to wing it—the regular three-strand braid is technically foolproof.
+It’s also the quickest hair braiding idea you can do en route to work while stuck in your commute, so feel free to wing it—the regular three-strand braid is technically foolproof.

 12. Upside-Down Braided Bun